mui/material-ui/docs/pages/blog/2021-q2-update.md

 #### Data Grid

 - 🚨 We have continued to work on breaking changes to reach a stable version.
-  We think that the component is good enough for use in production (and many developers are), but we want to get the public API right before committing to a stable release.
+  We think that the component is good enough for use in production (and many developers already are), but we want to get the public API right before committing to a stable release.
 - ✍️ We have added support for the [cell edit mode](https://material-ui.com/components/data-grid/editing/).

   <img loading="lazy" src="/static/blog/2021-q2-update/cell-edit.gif" alt="" style="width: 842px; margin-bottom: 16px;" />